geographika/getting-started-with-mapserver/workshop/content/docs/mapfile/polygons.md

 In this Mapfile we have two different classes for the dataset.

-In the second class we have an [EXPRESSION](https://mapserver.org/mapfile/expressions.htm) that limits which features will be drawn:
+In the second class we have an [EXPRESSION](https://mapserver.org/mapfile/expressions.htm) that limits which features will be drawn.
+This compares the value for the "type" field for each feature with "office".
+If there is a match then the feature is drawn with the `STYLE`s from the `CLASS`.

 ```scala
 CLASS